w3plan/jsdump/doc/document.md

 |External * |others |
 |Others |others |

-For browser compatibility, JSDump-Web considers property types with * in the list as others.
+For browser compatibility, JSDump-Web considers property types with * in the list as Others.

 ## JavaScript built-in prototype objects